foster care month

 Photo by Charlein Gracia on Unsplash.

-Foster Care Month addresses the issue of finding suitable homes3 for the almost 400,000 children in the U.S. foster care system.
+Foster Care Month addresses the issue of finding suitable homes for the almost 400,000 children in the U.S. foster care system.
 Children often end up in foster care due to neglect, parental drug abuse, or the caregiver's inability to cope.

 Finding a suitable home for the kids poses challenges; stability is the most significant.
 Moving from one foster home to another disrupts a child's academic performance, emotional stability, and formation of lasting relationships.